Conference Rules

 All Tournament Players, Offensive MVP, Defensive MVP

-1st Place Team – Tournament MVP, Defensive MVP, 5 All-Tourney selections
+1st Place Team – Tournament MVP, Defensive MVP, Outstanding Pitcher, 5 All-Tournament selections.

 2nd Place Team – Offensive MVP, 4 All Tournament selections